-4.1.2 Transect Sampling
+4.1.3 Transect Sampling

 Several seeps and springs were previously identified along the LVW, but the locations of these seeps may have been altered or they may have been eliminated during the construction of the flood control weirs.
 Not all seeps contain water with detectable concentrations of perchlorate.
 At locations where perchlorate discharges are suspected, transect sampling will be conducted to provide an average perchlorate concentration within the transect and to help determine if discharges are occurring on the northern bank, the southern bank, or within the channel of the LVW.
+These data, combined with grab sampling data to be collected from North Shore Road and the C-1 Channel (if flowing water is present), will be used to help refine perchlorate flux estimates in the LVW.